Athletics at the 2004 Summer Olympics – Men's 10,000 metres

 The men's 10,000 metres at the 2004 Summer Olympics were held as part of the athletics program at the Athens Olympic Stadium on August 20.
-No preliminary rounds were held at this distance, since the number of competitors allowed a direct final.
+For the first time since 1968, no preliminary rounds were held at this distance, since the number of competitors allowed a direct final.
 The winning margin was 4.29 seconds.

 The Ethiopians were in control throughout the distance.
 A leading group of five runners crystallized.
 As Kenenisa Bekele and Sileshi Sihine turned up the pace with two kilometres left, Zersenay Tadese, Boniface Kiprop Toroitich and reigning Olympic champion Haile Gebrselassie, who was running with a calf injury, were not able to keep up.
 Bekele, the world record holder, assured his victory with a brilliant Olympic record finish (27:05.10 minutes), completing the final 400 metres in less than 54 seconds.

 Records

 Prior to the competition, the existing World record, Olympic record, and world leading time were as follows:

 The following records were established during the competition: